This post may contain affiliate links. Please read our disclosure policy.

 red beans and rice ingredients on a kitchen counter.

-• Red Beans: For this recipe, you can use either canned or dried red kidney beans.
-If using canned red kidney beans, a 15-ounce can, once rinsed and drained, will yield about 7.5 ounces (217 grams).
-This amount is perfect and cooks in about 30 minutes.
+• Red Beans: Use either canned or dried red kidney beans.
+A 15-ounce can, rinsed and drained, yields about 7.5 ounces (217g) and cooks in 30 minutes.

-Consider using leftover beans in Minestrone Soup or Chili.
+• Extra beans can be used in Minestrone soup or Chili.

-• Olive Oil: Used for sautéing; can be substituted with vegetable oil.
+• Olive Oil: Used for sautéing.
+Vegetable oil can be used instead.

-• Smoked Sausage: Adds a smoky, savory element.
+• Smoked Sausage: Brings a smoky, savory element.
 Andouille or kielbasa work well.
-If you’ve got leftover sausage, consider using some to make Bangers and Mash, Sausage and Broccolini or Sheet Pan Sausage with Vegetables.
+Leftover sausage can be used in Bangers and Mash, Sausage and Broccolini or Sheet Pan Sausage with Vegetables.

-• Creole Seasoning: Provides the classic Louisiana flavor.
-Use a store-bought mix or make your own homemade Creole seasoning.
-We use Creole seasoning in many of our recipes including BBQ Shrimp, Baked Chicken Thighs, and Seafood Gumbo.
+• Creole Seasoning: The key to classic Louisiana flavor.
+Use store-bought or homemade Creole seasoning.
+Also used in BBQ Shrimp, Baked Chicken Thighs, and Seafood Gumbo.

 • Dried Thyme: Adds a subtle earthiness.

-• Chicken Broth: Adds richness and depth to the dish.
-Feel free to use low-sodium broth to control the salt level in the recipe.
+• Chicken Broth: Enhances flavor.
+Low-sodium broth helps control the salt level.
 Leftover broth can be used in Spanish Rice, Split Pea Soup, or Chicken and Rice Casserole.

 Recipe Variations

-• Vegetarian: Use vegetable broth and plant-based sausage for a vegetarian version.
+• Vegetarian: Use vegetable broth and plant-based sausage.

-• Extra Spicy: Add more hot sauce and spicy sausage.
+• Spicy: Add extra hot sauce and use spicy sausage.

-• Mild: Reduce the amount of Creole seasoning and omit the hot sauce.
+• Mild: Reduce the Creole seasoning and skip the hot sauce.

-• Beans Only: Omit the sausage for a lighter dish.
+• Beans Only: Leave out the sausage for a lighter version.

 How To Make Red Beans And Rice For One

-3. Add the sliced sausage to the pan and cook for another 2 minutes, flipping the sausage occasionally.
+1. Cook the sausage: Add the sliced sausage and cook for another 2 minutes, flipping occasionally.

-1. Pour in the red beans, broth, hot sauce, and thyme.
-Stir everything together.
+1. Add the beans and broth: Stir in the red beans, broth, hot sauce, and thyme.

-1. Bring the mixture to a boil, then reduce the heat to medium-low.
-Let it simmer gently for 30 minutes, stirring occasionally.
+1. Simmer: Bring to a boil, then reduce heat to medium-low.
+Simmer gently, stirring occasionally.

 red beans simmering in a pot.

-1. Stir in the butter until melted and well combined.
-Gently mash a few of the beans with the back of a spoon to thicken the sauce
+1. Finish the dish: Stir in the butter until melted.
+Mash a few beans with the back of a spoon to thicken the sauce.

 red beans with rice and sausage in a small pot.

-1. Serve the red beans and sausage over cooked rice.
-Top with sliced green onions, if desired.
+1. Serve: Spoon the red beans and sausage over cooked rice.
+Garnish with sliced green onions, if desired.

 red beans and sausage with rice and a bowl.